Detained Americans Fast Facts

 June 30, 2014 - North Korea says that it plans to prosecute Miller and another detained American tourist, Jeffrey Fowle, accusing them of "perpetrating hostile acts."

-September 14, 2014 - According to state-run media, Matthew Todd Miller is convicted of committing "acts hostile" to North Korea and sentenced to six years of hard labor.
+September 14, 2014 - According to state-run media, Miller is convicted of committing "acts hostile" to North Korea and sentenced to six years of hard labor.

+November 8, 2014 - The State Department announces Bae and Miller have been released and are on their way home.

 Jeffrey Fowle

-June 6, 2014 - North Korea announces that it has detained U.S. citizen Jeffrey Edward Fowle, who entered the country as a tourist in April.
+June 6, 2014 - North Korea announces it has detained US citizen Jeffrey Edward Fowle, who entered the country as a tourist in April.
 Fowle was part of a tour group and was detained in mid-May after leaving a bible in a restaurant.

-June 6, 2014 - North Korea announces that it has detained U.S. citizen Jeffrey Edward Fowle, who entered the country as a tourist in April.
+June 6, 2014 - North Korea announces it has detained US citizen Jeffrey Edward Fowle, who entered the country as a tourist in April.
 Fowle was part of a tour group and was detained in mid-May after leaving a bible in a restaurant.

 June 30, 2014 - North Korea says that it plans to prosecute Fowle and another detained American tourist, Matthew Miller, accusing them of "perpetrating hostile acts